MQ-software-carpentry/R-git-for-research/_episodes/20-ggplot2.md

 ~~~
 {: .language-r}

+By now, our project has quite a few commits, so we will take a minute to look at the last Git function that we will cover in this workshop.
+Because Git has been tracking our changes all along, we have the capability of stepping back and seeing the progression of our changes.
+Click on the button that looks like a clock in the `Git` panel.
+The commit window will pop up, but the toggle button in the upper left corner will be flipped to `History`.
+In this window, you can step back and look at all the previous commits you (and others, if you have collaborators) have made on your project.
+You can select the file you want to view, as well as the specific commit.
+Git has some advanced functionality which allows you to jump back to a previous commit and even branch your workflow, but we will not be covering those in this workshop.

 ## Building your plots iteratively

 Building plots with **`ggplot2`** is typically an iterative process.
 We start by